Er1ch-Mu3ller/Er1ch-Mu3ller/README.md

 ## Objective

 My path in technology has led to a passion for cybersecurity.
-I am eager to transition into the field, and am aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am eager to transition into the field as a Tier 1 Security Operations Center (SOC) Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]